gorodnitskiy/yet-another-lightning-hydra-template/README.md

 Such sections formatting can be used to have clean and understandable structure of a jupyter notebook:

 ```
-├── Summary                 <- Summary in the beginning of notebook: for fastly understanding what it is about
+├── Summary                 <- Summary: for fastly understanding what it is about
 │   ├── Objective           <- Objective of analysis
 │   ├── Methods             <- Methods which are using
 │   └── Results             <- Results of analysis